-Members meet in the church parlor the 2nd Tuesday at 7:00pm.
-Each meeting begins with snacks and updates from circle members about their families and current events while enjoying light, but delicious, refreshments.
+Members meet in the church parlor the 2nd Tuesday at 6:30pm.
+Each meeting begins with circle members catching up with each other about their families and current events while enjoying light, but delicious, refreshments.
 Upcoming UWF events are discussed, followed by a short devotion and a study which is selected by the members in June.
-The meeting ends with a circle formed lifting up prayers of joys and concerns.
+The meeting ends with members forming a circle and lifting up prayers of joys and concerns.
 Their 2023-2024 study will be based on the book, "Everybody, Always".

 Members also cut out cancelled stamps from envelopes during the year and the stamps are sent to the Alliance Stamp Ministry in Ft.
 Myers, Florida.
-This ministry sells the stamps and the income from their sale goes to support preparation, publishing and distribution of a Spanish language curriculum for Sunday Schools in Latin America, Spain & even in the USA.
+This ministry sells the stamps and the income from their sale goes to support preparation, publishing and distribution of a Spanish language curriculum for Sunday Schools in Latin American, Spain and the USA.

 Rebekkah Circle: Leader: Ruth Bowyer (215-441-4013)